 The grid owner must report individual preliminary hourly metering values for a border point to the owner of the adjacent grid by 9am current time at the latest on the day after the supply day.
 Final individual metering values at a border point must then be reported no later than the fifth weekday after the supply month to the grid owner whose grid settlement area borders on the company's own grid settlement area.
-Individual preliminary hourly metering values are reported using a MSCONS message.
+Individual preliminary hourly metering values are reported using a MSCONS message with product code 6101/6106.

-7.25 Intraday reporting
+7.25 Calculating the consumption profile